Henri Meert

-Henri "Rie" Meert was a Belgian international football player who was born 27 August 1920 in Schaerbeek (Belgium) and died 19 May 2006 in Anderlecht.
+Henri "Rie" Meert (27 August 1920 in Schaerbeek, Belgium – 19 May 2006 in Anderlecht) was a Belgian international football player.

 He was the goalkeeper of Sporting Anderlecht in the entire 1950s; eight times he took home the Belgian Championship with the Mauves.
 He played 343 official matches (among which 312 in the first division) for the club and appeared 33 times in the national selection.